orsonteodoro/oiledmachine-overlay/README.md

 ### Python

-Please add `PYTHON_COMPAT_NO_STRICT=1` to /etc/portage/make.conf if the "No supported implementation in PYTHON_COMPAT" appears.
-The PYTHON_COMPAT will be upstream's set + proof of testing (aka test results) for newer versions not listed in the footer of the ebuild.
+Several packages hard depend on Python 3.9 and will emit "No supported implementation in PYTHON_COMPAT" because of the eager version bump of this version which is not EOL until Oct 2025 but EOL on this distro.

+You will need to uninstall these packages.

 The maximum slot will not be auto bumped by scripts in this overlay anymore.

 ### Node / Electron apps